holisticagency/satis-file-manager/README.md

 # satis-file-manager
 Satis configuration file utilities

-This lirary helps to create and update repositories in `satis.json` files.
+This library helps to create and update repositories in `satis.json` files.

 add the code below to your `composer.json` file :
 ```json